-Large bodies of water can be murky and contaminated with all sorts of nasty things.
-Make sure to gather drinking water as near to the source as possible— springs and small streams are your best bet.
+Large bodies of water can be murky and contaminated with nasty things.
+Gather drinking water as near the source as possible (springs and small streams are your best bet).
 Always filter and sterilize before drinking.

 Take advantage of the heavy precipitation in these areas and collect rainwater for drinking.
 The large leaves of some plants can serve as containers if you have none.

-Vines are also a good source of hydration.
+Vines are also a good source of hydration when surviving in the rainforest.
 The bigger the vine, the more water it should contain.
 Don’t just hack away and drink, though.
-If that vine secretes white, sticky or foul-smelling sap, stay away from it.
+If that vine secretes white, sticky, or foul-smelling sap, stay away from it.
 You’ll want clear fluid coming out of those vines.

-You can also check this article out for other ways on how to find water in the wild.
+You can also check this article out for other ways to find water in the wild.

-The rainforest is literally crawling with things that you can eat— from wild edibles to small game.
-You just have to be careful and know what you eat.
-Don’t forget that rainforests are home to thousands of plant species, and a lot of them are poisonous.
+From wild edibles to small game, the rainforest is literally crawling with things you can eat.
+You just have to be careful and know what you’re consuming.
+Don’t forget: rainforests are home to thousands of plant species, and a lot of them are poisonous.

-Never eat a plant that you don’t recognize.
-Stay away from mushroom and other fungi if you’re not certain that they are edible.
-On the other hand, fruits like papaya, banana, and mangoes grow in abundance in these regions so take sustenance from those instead.
+Never eat a plant you don’t recognize.
+Stay away from mushrooms and other fungi if you’re not sure they are edible.
+On the other hand, fruits like papaya, banana, and mangoes grow in abundance in these regions, so take sustenance from those instead.

-You can hunt and trap for animals like birds, pigs, monkeys or small rodents.
+You can hunt and trap animals like birds, pigs, monkeys, or small rodents.
 Fish are also abundant in the many winding rivers and other bodies of water.
-You can fashion traps out of bamboo stalks, bark or fronds to catch these guys.
+You can fashion traps out of bamboo stalks, bark, or fronds to catch these guys.

-Rivers can also be a good source of supplies like beneficial plants that you can likewise eat.
-Rivers are not without threats though—leeches, snakes and other dangerous animals like caimans can also be found in these areas so be careful and take necessary precautions.
+Rivers can also be a good source of supplies, like edible plants.
+They aren’t without threats, though—leeches, snakes, and other dangerous animals like caimans can also be found in these areas.
+Be careful and take necessary precautions.

-The most important step in surviving the rainforest is the first one: do not panic.
+The most important step in rainforest survival is the first one: do not panic.
 Panicking will only make you lose your sense of direction and cloud your common sense.
-If you wish to survive— don’t fight the rainforest.
+Don’t fight the rainforest if you wish to stay alive.
 Instead, do your best to adapt to it.
 It can be a challenge, but it’s not impossible, especially for a prepper who knows what they’re doing.